jameslawler/notes/docs/portuguese-language/verbs/nascer.md

 As pessoas nascidas entre 1981 e 1996 -> são a geração millennials.
 As galinhas nascem -> numa quinta.
-Onde você nasceu? -> um hospital no Porto.
+Onde você nasceu? -> num hospital do Porto.
 Quando você nasceu? -> na década de 2000.
-Ontem não pudemos ver o nascer do sol -> porque estava chover.
+Ontem não pudemos ver o nascer do sol -> porque estava a chover.
 As flores nascem de novo -> a cada primavera.
 Ela nasceu numa pequena aldeia -> no interior de Portugal.
 A criatividade nasce -> da mente aberta.

 ## Writing Prompts

-1. Onde você nasceu?
+1. Onde nasceu?
 Where were you born?
 2. Alguém famoso nasceu na sua cidade?
 Was anyone famous born in your city?
 3. Você ficou acordado para assistir ao nascer do sol?
 Have you stayed up to watch a sunrise?